 - Category: Product Recall, Product Recall Planning, RQA Group

-Once again, here are some of the weird and wonderful product recall related stories we have come across recently:
+Once again, here are some of the more unusual product recall related stories we have come across recently:

 Contraceptive fault that could burst your bubble

 Durex has recalled a limited number of condoms after finding they do not pass their stringent shelf-life durability tests. https://www.independent.co.uk/news/business/news/durex-condoms-burst-recall-concerns-uk-ireland-reckitt-benckiser-a8470896.html

 It’s a first – recalling of joints (yes …. joints!)

 Following the introduction of product recall insurance in the Cannabis industry, not one but 2 simultaneous recalls hit the news. https://candidchronicle.com/california-cannabis-company-issues-preroll-recall/

 Apricots are usually considered a healthy choice but not in this case – Health Leads UK had to recall apricot kernels as they contained dangerously high levels of cyanide. https://www.dunstabletoday.co.uk/read-this/apricot-product-recalled-fears-cyanide-poisoning/